openvinotoolkit/model_server/docs/deploying_server.md

    ---

    Using Docker is the recommended way of running OpenVINO Model Server.
 The images are available via DockerHub and RedHat Ecosystem Catalog.

    +++

    .. link-button:: ovms_docs_docker_container
       :type: ref
-      :text: Docker
+      :text: Use Docker Container
       :classes: btn-primary btn-block

    ---

-   Placeholder
+   Build a Docker container from source, if you want to have full control of the container.

    +++

    .. link-button:: ovms_docs_build_from_source
       :type: ref
-      :text: Build from Source
+      :text: Build Docker Container from Source
       :classes: btn-outline-primary btn-block

    ---

-   Placeholder
+   Deploy OpenVINO Model Server in Kubernetes via helm chart, Kubernetes Operator or OpenShift Operator.

    +++

    .. link-button:: ovms_docs_kubernetes
       :type: ref
-      :text: Kubernetes
+      :text: Use Kubernetes
       :classes: btn-outline-primary btn-block

 @endsphinxdirective